vespa-engine/documentation/en/tutorials/hybrid-search.md

 The documents retrieved into ranking is scored by the `hybrid` rank-profile.
 Note that both top-k query operators might expose more than the the `targetHits` setting.

-The query returns the following [JSON result response](../reference/default-result-format.html):
+The above query returns the following [JSON result response](../reference/default-result-format.html):

 <pre>{% highlight json %}
 {